 Existing law requires written rental agreements to contain certain provisions, including provisions concerning the amount of rent and the manner and time of its payment.
 Existing law also authorizes a landlord to charge a reasonable fee for the late payment of rent.
 (NRS 118A.200, 118A.210) In addition to the existing provisions required to be included in written rental agreements, section 10 of this bill requires such rental agreements to include a grace period for the late payment of rent.
 Section 11 of this bill prohibits a landlord from charging the fee for the late payment of rent until the expiration of the grace period set forth in the rental agreement.
 Section 4 of this bill defines the term "grace period" for such purposes.
-Section 10 also requires [the amount of periodic rent] certain information relating to fees, fines and costs to be: (1) disclosed in writing to the tenancy; and (2) printed clearly and conspicuously on the first page of the written rental agreement.
+Section 10 also requires the amount of periodic rent to be: (1) disclosed in writing to the tenant before he or she enters into a written rental agreement; and (2) printed clearly and conspicuously on the first page of the written rental agreement.

 Existing law places certain prohibitions on rental agreements.
-(NRS 118A.220) Section 12 of this bill prohibits rental agreements from requiring tenants to pay any fee, fine or cost except those which are [expressly] : (1) authorized by statute [-]; or (2) actual and reasonable.
+(NRS 118A.220) Section 12 of this bill prohibits rental agreements from requiring tenants to pay any fee, fine or cost except those which are expressly authorized by statute.
 Sections 10, 17-19 and 23 of this bill make conforming changes relating to the limitations on fees, fines and costs.
+Additionally, section 6 of this bill prohibits a landlord from charging a prospective tenant a fee for the submission of a rental application.